Orangihikoia DOC Campsite

 Phone(s):

-Number of tent sites - 40 This is an open but sheltered campsite.
+This is an open but sheltered campsite.
 There are short walks nearby and historic relics to be seen.
+You can visit historic Burkes Cottage.

 Phone(s):